olgadk7/olgadk7.github.io/_posts/2024-11-13-eudemonia.md

 The days were packed with thought-provoking sessions led by some of the brightest minds in wellness.
 Choosing which talks to attend was tough, but here are some that I was able to catch:

 1. **Dave Asprey's Talk**: A great introduction to why we were all there:
-- **Movement** isn’t just about exercise; it’s about enhancing your body's efficiency and resilience.
+    - **Movement** isn't just about exercise; it's about enhancing your body's efficiency and resilience.
-- **Nourishment** goes beyond just eating well—it’s about fueling your body with the right nutrients for peak performance.
+    - **Nourishment** goes beyond just eating well—it's about fueling your body with the right nutrients for peak performance.
-- **Mental optimization** isn’t just about clarity; it’s about hacking your brain to achieve unprecedented levels of focus and creativity.
+    - **Mental optimization** isn't just about clarity; it's about hacking your brain to achieve unprecedented levels of focus and creativity.
-- **Restoration** ensures you’re not just recovering but rejuvenating at a cellular level.
+    - **Restoration** ensures you're not just recovering but rejuvenating at a cellular level.
     - And finally, **connection** is the often-overlooked pillar that ties it all together—cultivating meaningful relationships that amplify your well-being and drive.

-Embrace these pillars, and you’re not just biohacking; you’re transforming your life, he said.
-He then recommended several of the many businesses he’s involved with.
+Embrace these pillars, and you're not just biohacking; you're transforming your life, he said.
+He then recommended several of the many businesses he's involved with.

 2. **Andrew Huberman's Deep Dive**: